luau-lang/luau/docs/_pages/performance.md

 ## Native vector math

 Luau uses tagged value storage - each value contains a type tag and the data that represents the value of a given type.
 Because of the need to store 64-bit double precision numbers *and* 64-bit pointers, we don't use NaN tagging and have to pay the cost of 16 bytes per value.

 We take advantage of this to provide a native value type that can store a 32-bit floating point vector with 3 components.
 This type is fundamental to game computations and as such it's important to optimize the storage and the operations with that type - our VM implements first class support for all math operations and component manipulation, which essentially means we have native 3-wide SIMD support.
-For code that uses many vector values this results in significantly smaller GC pressure and significantly faster execution, and gives programmers a way to hand-vectorize numeric code if need be.
+For code that uses many vector values this results in significantly smaller GC pressure and significantly faster execution, and gives programmers a mechanism to hand-vectorize numeric code if need be.

 ## Optimized upvalue storage